 Member and employer contributions paid to NDPERS are set by statute and are established as a percent of salaries and wages.
-Member contribution rates are 7% and employer contribution rates are 7.12% of covered compensation.
-For members hired on or after January 1, 2020 member contribution rates are 7% and employer contribution rates are 8.26% of covered compensation.
+Member contribution rates are 7% and employer contribution rates are 8.26% of covered compensation.

 The member's account balance includes the vested employer contributions equal to the member's contributions to an eligible deferred compensation plan.
 The minimum member contribution is \$25, and the maximum may not exceed the following: